-An unfortunate consequence of over 100 years of industrial waterfront activity is contamination of port lands and water.
+Contamination of port lands and waters is an unfortunate consequence of over 150 years of industrial waterfront activity in this region.
 The Vancouver Fraser Port Authority uses a combination of remediation and risk management approaches to address sites that have been contaminated through past activities.

-Our the Port of Vancouver’s land renewal strategy is based around four objectives, all with the underlying intent of prioritizing remediation impacted lands:
+Our land renewal strategy is based around four objectives, all with the underlying intent of prioritizing remediation impacted lands:

 - building awareness and capability around the challenges and benefits of renewing impacted lands